COVID-19 effect: Pandemic management now part of MBBS course

 The document containing details of the module to be adopted by colleges has been put together by a team of experts and the academic cell of the MCI.

-"This pandemic management module is designed to ensure that MBBS students acquires competencies in handling not only the illness but also the social, legal and other issues arising from such disease outbreaks.
+"This pandemic management module is designed to ensure that MBBS students acquire competencies in handling not only the illness but also the social, legal and other issues arising from such disease outbreaks.

 "The emergence of COVID-19 and its rapid spread across the globe has further underlined the need to develop these skills in our graduates," Dr V K Paul, the chairman of the BoG said in the foreword.